 Lack of User-friendly Payment Methods

-Seamless customer experience also includes a smooth checkout and offering suitable payment options, such as credit and debit cards, e-wallets, direct debit, etc. If your e-learning software provides great learning materials but ignores this other side of customer experience, it will only result in added friction and lead to a high number of drop-outs at the last leg.
+Seamless customer experience also includes a smooth checkout and offering suitable payment options, such as credit and debit cards, e-wallets, direct debit, etc. If your e-learning software provides great learning materials but ignores this side of customer experience, it will only result in added friction and lead to a high number of drop-outs at the last leg.

 Barriers to Global Expansion